oznogon/gattaibushido-public/rules/01_intro.md

 #### Card Conflicts

-The players will experience three core types of conflict, each of which involves the playing of cards. **Gambits** are the first and simplest, designed as quick question-resolvers that mainly serve to create more immediate unexpected events. **Throwdowns** are the larger fights and dramatic clashes that can involve the entire team playing complex card combos around the whole table.
-Finally, **Rumbles** are the "end-stage" fights, where the assembled mega-robotic Final Form goes head to head against a horrible space monster!
+The players will experience three core types of conflict, each of which involves the playing of cards. **Gambits** are the first and simplest, designed as quick question-resolvers that mainly serve to create more immediate unexpected events. **Throwdowns** are the larger fights and dramatic clashes that can involve the entire team playing complex card combos back and forth across the table.
+Finally, **Rumbles** are the "end-stage" fights that push Throwdowns even further, where the assembled mega-robotic Final Form goes head to head against a horrible space monster!

 #### Number Cards